A comparison of the effectiveness of alternative DC and CDC designs in a UK market: Network architecture and implementation

 \end{itemize}

 We used the Adam optimizer with an initial learning rate of 0.001.
-Training was carried out over 20 epochs, each consisting of 10,000 scenarios with a batch size of 100.
-A validation set of 10,000 separately generated scenarios was evaluated at the end of each epoch.
+Training was carried out for 24 hours, each epoch consisting of 65536 scenarios with a batch size of 4096.
+We simply let the training run and then take the weights of the model from the epoch with the least loss.
+A validation set of 10,240 separately generated scenarios was evaluated at the end of each epoch.
 This gave the strategies in \Cref{sec:results}.